uk-gov-mirror/ONSdigital.dp-search-reindex-api/README.md

 - POST: http://localhost:25700/jobs/ID/tasks

 NB.
-The endpoint also requires a body, which should contain the name of the api (i.e. the task name) and the number of documents e.g.
+The endpoint also requires a body, which should contain the task name, and the number of documents e.g.

 `{
-"name_of_api": "florence",
+"task_name": "florence",
 "number_of_documents": 29
 }`